The Best Beauty and Fashion Deals This Week

 Kim Kardashian West's brand that carries shapewear, underwear and loungewear has restocked its cotton collection and 20% of the net profits will be donated to Baby2Baby's COVID-19 emergency response program.
 Free shipping on orders over $75.

 Enjoy new markdowns and free shipping.
 No code needed.
+Spanx founder Sara Blakely is donating $5 million to female entrepreneurs as part of the Red Backpack Fund to help their businesses, families and employees.
+Applications to receive donations are open and will be available for the next five months.
 Check out ET Style's favorite picks.

 Enjoy 30% off on new arrivals with code SWBRANDNEW30.
 Free shipping and returns.
 Check out ET Style's favorite picks.